SB 2 Firearms - Signed Into Law

 Will require the Superintendent Public Instruction, with the approval of the state board, to select 3 geologically diverse school districts to implement a pilot program at one high school within the school district based upon the Korean Meister Program.

-Will require the California Department of Education to ensure that 75 percent of classified and certificated employees on school campuses complete an evidence-based behavioral health training program.
+Will require the California Department of Education to eensure that 100 percent of classified and 40 percent certificated employees on school campuses complete an evidence-based behavioral health training program.

 Will protect teachers from threats, harassment, or similar conduct, in their daily life away from a school site or after school hours for reasons related to their official duties.